Tuesday, March 31, 2020

 David had already sussed that Lina was Michaelangela Katrine Carr from Southsea, born 15 July 1872.
 And he details her fine career as a leading soprano.
 I shall just tidy her up.
 She was the daughter of a naval captain, George Lyon Carr (1824-1890) and his wife Marie-Thérèse Quartano, sister to another naval commander ...
 She quickly sloughed her unwieldy first name in favour of 'Lina', and in May 1892 appeared on the amateur stage at Portsmouth as Josephine in HMS Pinafore as such.
 Apparently she had already been seen as Mabel.
 She sang in concert with another sprig of the services, Frank Barrington Foote, at Southsea ('A Summer Night', 'Goodbye'), played Rose Maybud with the Portsmouth and Southsea Amateur Operatic (guest: Llewellyn Cadwaladr, with whom she appeared also in concerts), and in 1893-4, whilst giving the Easter Prayer from Cavalleria Rusticana in concert, played Elsie Maynard and Aline with the Operatic.
 Sidney Tower was the Alexis.
 Later in the year she appeared as Margery Sylvester in the comedy Our Flat.
 But she was not long for the amateur ranks: in 1895 she joined the Carte organisation as the leading lady she had always been, and such she remained up to and even beyond her marriage (details in g&s archive).

 Her marriage, in 1899, was to Allan Frederic Everett - yes, the same Everett who was to go on to become Admiral Sir Everett (b Warminster 22 February 1868; d 22 January 1938).
 Making Lina, eventually, Lady Everett.
-After her retirement from the Carte, after some seven years service, she returned to Portsmouth and again played with the amateur group where she had begun.
+Following her retirement from the Carte, after some seven years service, she returned to Portsmouth and again played with the amateur group where she had begun.

 Lady Everett died at the age of 59, after an operation, in August 1931.